 Since passive tags only operate when needed, they tend to have a long and stable lifespan.
 Additionally, the lack of moving parts reduces failure points.

-Since these tags only run when needed, they tend to have a long and stable lifespan and the lack of moving parts reduces failure points, these benefits don’t come without tradeoffs though.
-Some of the downsides to passive RFID include less data storage, inability to add features and the need for data middleware or software to do the heavy lifting.
+These benefits don’t come without trade-offs however.
+A few downsides include minimal data storage, inability to add features, and the need for data middleware or software to perform the heavy lifting.

-Now that you know the difference between passive, semi-passive and active RFID, you’re one step closer to finding your ideal RFID strategy.
-Choosing the right activity level for your RFID plan is only one of several factors you’ll need to consider prior to implementation, and we are here to help you along your research journey.
-For more information continue reading our blogs or contact us.
+Choosing the right activity level for your RFID strategy is only one of several factors you’ll need to consider prior to implementation, and we are here to help you along your research journey.
+For more information continue reading or contact one of our team members.